rahi-lab/targettrack/README.md

 <img src="src/Images/NNTrain2.png" width=600>
 </p>

-**Note**: if you had an unseccessful or unfinished run, delete the temporary files in the `data_temp` directory before starting the next run.
+**Note**: if you had an unsuccessful or unfinished run, delete the temporary files in the `data_temp` directory before starting the next run.

 6. To check the performance of the neural network, open the file in `data/data_temp`.
 Choose the run name under `Select NN masks`.
 You can see the predictions for all frames if you check the `Overlay mask` checkbox.
 Below you can see the NN predictions for frame 115 (left) by the run `CZANet_Final`, which was trained on 5 frames (right).
 <p align="center">
 <img src="src/Images/unannotatedFrame.png" width=400>
 <img src="src/Images/SeeNNresults.png" width=400>
 </p>

+More instructions and useful commands can be found in `Tutorial_Mask.md`.

 # Running demo for point annotations